cl-library-docs/common-lisp-libraries/docs/postmodern.md

 When a DAO is created with make-instance, the :fetch-defaults keyword argument can be passed, which, when T, will cause a query to fetch the default values for all slots that refers to columns with defaults and were not bound through initargs.
-In some cases, such as serial columns, which have an implicit default, this will not work.
-You can work around this by creating your own sequence, e.g. "my\_sequence", and defining a (:nextval "my\_sequence") default.
+In some cases, such as serial and identity columns, which have an implicit default, this will not work.
+You can work around this by creating your own sequence, e.g.
+"my\_sequence", and defining a (:nextval "my\_sequence") default.

 Finally, DAO class slots can have an option :ghost t to specify them as ghost slots.
 These are selected when retrieving instances, but not